FrontendMasters/react-enlightenment/what-is-react.md

 Hold up, you might be thinking.
 We haven't actually re-created a `<select>` at all.
 All we have done is create a static/stateless list of text.
 We'll fix that next.

 Before I move on I want to point out that no implicit DOM interactions we're written to get the `<MyOption>` component into the real DOM.
 In other words, no jQuery code was invoke during the creation of this component.
-The dealings with the actual DOM have all been abstracted.
+The dealings with the actual DOM have all been abstracted by the React virtual DOM.

 ##### Using React state

 In order for our `<MySelect>` component to mimic a native `<select>` element we are going to have to add state.
 State typically gets involved when a component contains snapshots of information.
 In regards to our custom `<MyOption>` component, it's state is the currently selected text or the fact that no text is selected at all.
 Note that state will typically involved user events (i.e. mouse, keyboard, clipboard etc.. ) or network events (i.e. AJAX) and is the value used to determine when the UI needs to be re-rendered (i.e. when value changes re-render).

 State is typically found on the top most component which makes up a UI component.
-Using the `getInitialState()` function we can set the default state of our component to `false` by returning a state object when `getInitialState` is invoked (i.e. `return {selected: false};`).
+Using the React `getInitialState()` function we can set the default state of our component to `false` by returning a state object when `getInitialState` is invoked (i.e. `return {selected: false};`).

-I've update the code below accordingly.
+I've update the code below accordingly to add state to the component.
 As I am making updates to the code, make sure you read the JavaScript comments which call attention to the changes in the code.

 ```javascript
 var MySelect = React.createClass({